-- If you are planning to simply turn the heating off while you are away then don’t forget to drain the hot water and heating systems so that there is no water left in the pipes to freeze.
+- If you are planning to simply turn the heating off while you are away then don’t forget to drain your hot water and heating system so that there is no water left in the pipes to freeze.

 - Make sure your empty property is checked regularly.
 Ask a family member, friend, neighbour or key holding service to visit the house every few days.

 Upgrade your cover

 Add Upgraded Home Emergency cover to your HomeProtect policy today!

 Upgrade to Full Home Emergency cover and you can call our 24/7 Home Emergency line if you have an emergency situation, with no impact to your No Claims Bonus.

 This upgrade also includes emergency repairs to your heating system, repairs if you have a burst pipe, your drains get blocked or you require alternative accommodation.